Important Announcement

 Holiday Notice - New Year's

-Accu-Cast will be closed Monday, January 1nd in observance of New Year's Day.
-Resuming normal operations Tuesday, January 2nd.
+Accu-Cast will be closed Thursday, January 1st and Friday, January 2nd in observance of New Year's Day.
+Resuming normal operations Monsday, January 5nd.

 How do I clean up Accu-Cast alginate?